apmckinlay/insidesuneido/index.md

 **_gSuneido_**

+A standard loop containing a giant switch with one case per op code.

 **_suneido.js_**

 suneido.js compiles to JavaScript which is run by e.g. the browser.

 ## Classes

 Classes and instances of classes were originally just objects with the additon of a class reference.
 In jSuneido classes and instances became maps from strings (member names) to values.
 (No unnamed list members.)
+This approach was migrated to **cSuneido**, and is also used in **gSuneido**.

 ### Private Class Members